 Candidates who do not have a background in the health disciplines must complete the course in "Medicine for Non-Medical Students" unless they can document equivalent competence.
 This does not count as part of the organized academic training of 30 credits.

 The project description must state who is responsible for the academic supervision, both in relation to the various topics and methods included in the project, and with regard to relevant social and ethical issues.
-It is recommended that candidates in the Faculty of Medicine have at least two supervisors.
+Candidates in the Faculty of Medicine and Health Sciences should have at least two supervisors.
 A binding statement from all prospective co-supervisors is to be enclosed.